Adam2092/opendlv.sensors.oxts/README.md

 docker run --rm seresearch/opendlv.sensors.oxts-multi
 ```

-To run this microservice for connecting to an OXTS GPS/INSS unit running at `192.168.1.255:3000` and to publish the messages according to OpenDLV Standard Message Set into session 111, simply start it as follows to get a usage description:
+To run this microservice for connecting to an OXTS GPS/INSS unit broadcasting data to `192.168.1.255:3000` and to publish the messages according to OpenDLV Standard Message Set into session 111, simply start it as follows to get a usage description:
 ```
 docker run --rm --net=host seresearch/opendlv.sensors.oxts-multi 192.168.1.255 3000 111
 ```